Cheapest Car Insurance by State: 2026 Comparison

 2. Louisiana — $2,839/year

 Louisiana's high rates are driven by a combination of factors: a litigious legal environment, high rates of uninsured drivers (approximately 13%), frequent severe weather events including hurricanes and flooding, and high auto theft rates in urban areas like New Orleans and Baton Rouge.
+Louisiana juries are also known for awarding large verdicts in personal injury cases, which drives up insurer costs across the board.

 3. Florida — $2,709/year